isaaclyman/pooty/README.md

 `post()`: Performs a POST request against the URL.
 See `get()`.

 `put()`: Performs a PUT request against the URL.
 See `get()`.

+`patch()`: Performs a PATCH request against the URL.
+See `get()`.

+`mutate(function MutateFn)`: Chain this to any HTTP method whose response may have a return value, and the function will be called with the response.
+You may chain a `poot.model()` function in order to plug the modified response into your model.

 `delete()`: Performs a DELETE request against the URL.
 See `get()`.